Finally, Halladay saw Howard. He stuffed the ball into the pitcher's glove. They looked at one another and smiled. Then they hugged.

 He didn't leave his seat.

-During the broadcast, McCarthy didn't hide the fact that Halladay was pitching a perfect game, though that's sometimes viewed as a jinx.
+During the broadcast, McCarthy didn't hide the fact that Halladay was pitching a perfect game, sometimes viewed as a jinx.

 "I was always taught you have to tell the story," McCarthy said.